josev2046/Text-Overlay-on-Video-Embed/README.md

 ## How does it work

-The core functionality can be broken down as follows, aligning with the sequence diagram below:
+The core functionality can be broken down as follows, aligning with the simplified sequence diagram below:

 ![image](https://github.com/user-attachments/assets/04b14cbb-562b-4d9c-8fea-3402d3bd9586)